 A. R. Penck was born Ralf Winkler in Dresden in 1939.
 From 1953 he attended courses in drawing and painting given by Jürgen Böttcher (Strawalde).
 In the 1960s, in addition to paintings, he produced books, sculptures and his first films.
 In 1969 he first adopted the pseudonym A. R. Penck.
 In 1972 he was invited to documenta 5 in Kassel, and in 1975 awarded the Will Grohmann Prize of the Academy of Arts, West Berlin.
 He left the GDR in 1980 and settled in the Federal Republic, in Cologne.
 From 1988 to 2003 he taught as a professor at the Academy of Art in Düsseldorf, upon retiring he moved to Dublin (Ireland).
 In 2007 a major retrospective of his oeuvre was exhibited at the Schirn Kunsthalle in Frankfurt.
 Penck died in Zurich in 2017.

 Wolfgang Petrick was born in 1939 in East Berlin.
 From 1958 to 1965 he studied at the University of the Fine Arts in West Berlin.
 In 1964 he was a co-founder of the artists’ cooperative gallery Grossgörschen 35 in West Berlin.
 In 1971 he spent a period in Paris with the scholarship of the Cité Internationale des Arts.
 In 1976 he took part in documenta 6 in Kassel.
 From 1975 to 2007 he taught as a professor at the University of Arts in Berlin.
 In 1993 he was elected to the Academy of Arts, Berlin.
-Petrick lives and works in Berlin and, since 1994, in New York.
+Petrick lived and worked in Berlin and, since 1994, in New York.
+He died 2025 in Berlin.